ushahidi/pingapp/README-DESIGN-GUIDE.md

 Ping Design Guide
 ============

-PING'S UI is based on the all inclusive, crossbrowser, front-end framework [Foundation](http://foundation.zurb.com/docs/index.html) and utilizes [Sass](http://example.net/), which compiles to CSS via [Compass](http://example.net/).
-Foundation provides Sass mixins, which are an intergral part of PING'S grid and design.
+PING'S UI is based on the all inclusive, cross-browser, front-end framework [Foundation](http://foundation.zurb.com/docs/index.html) and utilizes [Sass](http://example.net/), which compiles to CSS via [Compass](http://example.net/).
+Foundation provides Sass mixins, which are an integral part of PING'S grid and design.

 ### How to get started?